tejaswiniR161/Shreiben/write/README.md

 ## To get insight on how it works contact me on [LinkedIn](https://www.linkedin.com/in/tejaswinirajkumar/)

 ## Screenshots follow
-## The conversion is as precise as you can write record your handwriting
+## The conversion is as precise as you can write record your handwriting (For security purposes, I've put in dummy handwriting)
 <img height="100%" width="100%" src="/Screenshots/login.JPG"/>
 <br/>
 <img height="100%" width="100%" src="/Screenshots/pre_convert.JPG"/>